 IATI is a global transparency standard that aims to make information about aid spending easier to access, use and understand, in order to help ensure aid is managed and spent more effectively.

-CARE currently publishes top line information on projects funded by the UK government.
+CARE currently publishes top line information on active and completed projects funded by the UK government.
+This includes a brief description of each project, and total amount of the grant funds.
 We are working towards publishing more detailed information on income, expenditure and transfers to our partners overseas in line with our funding agreement with the Department for International Development.
 Eventually we aim to publish similar information for work funded by other donors as well, not just DFID.

 CARE International UK is committed to making full disclosure of its project and programme information through IATI.
 In future we hope to publish all our grants and contracts in a transparent way through IATI, but as a first step we are releasing DFID data alone.